What Happens if You Get Caught Driving Without Insurance?

 blueCheck icon

 Car insurance is regulated at the state level.
-Most states have laws on the books that require car insurance to drive and/or register your vehicle.
+Most states have laws that penalize drivers for driving without car insurance.

 blueCheck icon